xorbit/RP2040-Shim/README.md

 tall components of the PoE-FeatherWing.
 This way it can be mounted on top for an extremely compact solution.

-The only thing missing versus the Feather RP2040 is the battery support circuitry, which did not seem necessary in a PoE design, the Qwiic / STEMMA QT connector, and only 2MB of flash.
+The relevant differences versus the Feather RP2040 are omission of the battery support circuitry (which did not seem necessary in a PoE design), no Qwiic / STEMMA QT connector, no SWD footprint and 4 MB of SPI flash.

 The hardware is sold with [CircuitPython](https://github.com/adafruit/circuitpython) pre-installed.